 for table in self._all_tables:

-singular = table.rstrip("s")
+singular = _singularize(name=table)

-if table in query_lower or singular in query_lower:
+if table in query_lower:

 seeds.add(table)